zDox/Conlyse/tools/recording_converter/README.md

 ### Benefits of Conversion

-- **Time Travel**: Navigate forward and backward through the game history
 - **Efficient Storage**: Patches are more space-efficient than storing complete states
 - **Debug Tools**: Use all replay debug commands on converted recordings
 - **Analysis**: Easier to analyze specific game events and state changes